-This tutorial will show how to cite an eBook from a library database, and how to cite a downloaded eBook such as a Kindle eBook.
+In this tutorial, you will learn how to cite an eBook from a library database and how to cite a downloaded eBook such as a Kindle eBook.

 MLA citations may include a variety of components.
 Sources may be part of a larger source, called a container.
 Examples of containers may be a database, website, or a book.
 The following examples will show you how to identify these components and how to place them into a proper MLA citation.

 Once you have found and opened an eBook, scroll to the title page to obtain information about the book.
 The first piece of information you need is the author of the book.
 The author of this book is Stephen C. Meyer.